cober2019/Network-Automation/ProjectRouting/README.rst

 **Description**
 --------------

   Project Routing is an open-source project which goal is to collect and store routing tabled by vendor and vendor table types.
-The tables is collected and store in memory in dictionary format.
-They are aslo stored to a local dtabase in a local folder.
+The tables are stored in two different ways.

+  + Memorey, dictionary format
+  + SqlLite3

 **Contributions:**

   For contributions to the project please use the blueprint from Abstract.py file.
-Following the abstract methods create you own vendor specific code to collect the routing     table.
+Following the abstract methods will allow you to create you own vendor specific code to collect the routing     table.

 Status
 ______